ScazLab/ScazLab.github.io/_posts/2017-09-19-Start-in-the-lab.md

  * Trim trailing white space on save → on Sublime text, you should add this in your preferences `"trim_trailing_white_space_on_save": true`
  * **DO NOT** create backup files (those that end with `~`)
  * Set up `4` spaces as tab width.

+Please be aware that, although the suggestions above are only guidelines, they will be **STRICTLY ENFORCED** throughout our code, as they set the minimum bar to have fruitful and effective collaborations.